This Week in People & Culture News: 12 Stories You Need to See

-A roundup of the week's most newsworthy culture press releases from PR Newswire, including a celebration of Black businesses and an Indigenous film festival.
+A roundup of the week's most newsworthy culture press releases from PR Newswire, including the first Indigenous fashion week and promotions for National Black Business Month.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.